mate-academy/js_2048_game/README.md

 Okay, okay.
 Also, we have some rules:
 1) The game field is 4 x 4
 2) Each cell can be empty or contain one of the numbers: 2, 4, 8 ...
 2^n
-3) The player can move cells with keyboard arrows
+3) The player can move cells with keyboard arfieldCell
 4) All the numbers should be moved in the selected direction until all empty cells are filled in
    - 2 equal cells should be merged into a doubled number
    - The merged cell can’t be merged twice during one move